 Throughout the project, Ben and his team were able to draw from RS&H’s other practices, a benefit of RS&H’s full-service offerings.
 The team tapped into the expertise of the Transportation-Infrastructure Practice for insight into transportation modeling, for example.

 “Sustainability touches on all of the services that RS&H provides,” said Ben.
 “If our client has a special need, we have subject matter experts to tap into.
 Likewise, all of RS&H’s clients can benefit from our sustainability services.”

 As the climate continues to change, those sustainability needs are likely to increase.
 Ben and his team stand ready to address them head-on, bolstered by a focus on the people behind the sustainability plan and the tangible benefits that result from the project.

 Interested in what our Sustainability professionals can do for you or your community?
-Click here to learn more about this service or to get in contact with our Sustainability team.
+Learn more about this service or get in contact with our Sustainability team.

 Sign up to receive RS&H and industry news, blogs, case studies, and more in our monthly newsletter.